 - Expenses: 0.63%

-- Primecap Odyssey Stockbeat the S&P by an average of 1.7% per year with average annualized returns of 9.8% since the fund’s inception in 2004.
+- Primecap Odyssey Stockbeat the S&P by an average of 1.7% per year with average annualized returns of 9.8% since the fund’s inception in 2004 (as of 2021).

 Los Angeles-based Primecap Management has three funds, and this is the quietest option.
 The fund looks like Vanguard Primecap (VPMCX), which has produced admirable results since its 1984 launch.
 Vanguard Primecap is closed to new investors.